oceanio/My-Reading-Plan/09-MLiA.md

 * Works with:
   Numeric values, nominal values

+A decision tree classifier is just like a work-flow diagram with the terminating blocks representing classification decisions.
+Starting with a dataset, you can measure the inconsistency of a set or the entropy to find a way to split the set until all the data belongs to the same class.
 The measure of information of a set is known as the Shannon entropy.
 The higher the entropy, the more mixed up the data is.

-Starting with a dataset, you can measure the inconsistency of a set or the entropy to find a way to split the set until all the data belongs to the same class.
+entropy = -sum(p(x)*log2(p(x)))

 The ID3 algorithm can split nominal-valued datasets.
 There are other decision tree–generating algorithms.
 The most popular are C4.5 and CART.